DSharpPlus/DSharpPlus/docs/articles/hosting/options.md

 You need to make sure you have all the latest updates and patches along with all the necessary software installed.
 It's generally recommended your hosting machine has at least 2 CPU cores, and a decent amount of RAM.

-### I have a Pi, can't that be used?

-We have a [special guide](/articles/hosting/raspberry_pi.html "Hosting on a Rasbperry Pi") for Raspberry Pi.